 - It should be forgiven.
-There are plenty of screens and content-sensitive menus on today’s cameras, which were only dreamed upon at the birth of this model.
+There are plenty of screens and content-sensitive menus on today’s cameras, which were only dreamed of at the birth of this model.

 Using the camera can be awkward without a manual.
 The selector by the rewind knob controls the options:

-- Program is by default center-weighted average.
-Set aperture to the smallest available on your lens.
+- The program is by default center-weighted average.
+Set the aperture to the smallest available on your lens.
 The camera takes it from there.

-- An LCD (?) display on the viewer’s left appears, indicating selected shutter speed.
+- An LCD (?) display on the viewer’s left appears, indicating the selected shutter speed.

 - The viewer is illuminated via the window in the front, just above the word ‘program’.
 Same as in the Pentax Super Program.

-- If there is not enough light, press the pushbutton on the lens barrel nearby the window.
+- If there is insufficient light, press the pushbutton on the lens barrel near the window.
 The light shuts down after 90 seconds.